JAMES HENDERSON (1797-1853), of Newry, County Down, proprietor of the Newry Telegraph, who wedded Ann Peacock; and by her had issue,

 three daughters, one of whom was called Isabella.

-JAMES (Sir), of whom presently;Mr Henderson's eldest son,
+JAMES (Sir), of whom presently;Mr Henderson was succeeded by his eldest son,

 Alexander Mackay, b 1850; Major, RIR;